JoshSJKim/FCC---Basic-JavaScript/README.md

 }
 ```

-- The above code will fail to run on the first pass since i is not less than 5, and myArr will remain an empty array ([]).
+- The above code will fail to run on the first pass since variable 'i' declared is not less than 5, and myArr will remain an empty array ([]).

 ```JS
 const myArr = [];